symfonycorp/symfony-cloud-docs/cookbooks/crons.rst

     the provided :doc:`SymfonyCloud SMTP </services/emails>` service; even if you define your own ``MAILER_*`` environment variables.

-    If you wish to use a custom SMTP and/or use a custom send address you need to follow these steps:
+    If you wish to use a custom SMTP and/or use a custom sender address you need to follow these steps:

     #.
 Define the sender address by defining the ``MAILFROM`` environment